AdamF-Optimizer/TxMM_AI_Sentiment_Analysis/README.md

 This project explores public perceptions of artificial intelligence (AI) by mining English-language Reddit posts and their comments.
 The goal is to identify discussion topics around AI on Reddit and analyze the sentiment expressed within those topics.

-The study is based on scraping relevant posts using the Reddit API (PRAW), followed by extensive preprocessing, K-Means clustering for topic modeling, and VADER sentiment analysis for comment evaluation.
+The project is based on scraping relevant posts using the Reddit API (PRAW), followed by preprocessing, K-Means clustering for topic modeling, and VADER sentiment analysis for comment evaluation.

 ## Features